lhukp/Witchery/README.md

 C.Warlock.Macro.Enabled = true
 ```
 ##### What it does
 This module can place macros on your action bar for each pet you are using.
-E.g. if you are summoring an Imp, this module puts the macros you have for your Imp on the slots you defined on your action bars.
+E.g. if you are summoning an Imp, this module puts the macros you have for your Imp on the slots you defined to your action bars.

 This also is defined in the [***Warlock Setup*** module](Classes/Warlock/Setup.lua)
 E.g. for multiple slots/macros